DanielMunozParedes/SOC/Man in the middle attacks/ARP Spoofing/ARP-SPOOFING.md

 That is the core of this, the attack will say to the victim the rotuers(or anyone we try to impersonate) MAC is to this address (the attacker's), when the victim sends a frame (taht could be a request for a https website or smt else) the switch won't care that the MAC address the frame has aas destination for the router's ip is different as i said swtiches don't care about ips, so waht will the swicth does?

+exactly,
-exactly, it will send (based on the CAM TABLE)  to the whatever destination mac addr is attached to the frame, so in this attack it will go right to the attaacker's, simply as that.
+it will send (based on the CAM TABLE)  to the whatever destination mac addr is attached to the frame, so in this attack it will go right to the attaacker's, simply as that.

 But why your victim, or let's call it better, why all the NIC have to be so blidly-trust to any ARP reply?
 That is the way it is.
-That is the mechanism ARP works as today. and that is a vulnerability that is and has been exploited.
+That is the mechanism ARP works as today. and that is a vulnerability that is and has been exploited. another thing that, at least is like a double edge sword about ARP, is that ARP has a terrible memory, like really bad (lol). so for devices to be "speaking" and comunicating they need to send each x amount of time constant replies so their partners know where to find them. why i said "double edge sword"? because we can detect an ARP spoofing attack by looking at the amount of replies coming from and to a single device.

 ---------------